adamgreig/airspy-rs/README.md

 // Samples are sent back to us from the C thread by an MPSC channel let (tx, rx) = mpsc::channel();

-// Begin receiving data.
-Need the type hint either here or when creating the
+// Begin receiving data, ask for f32 IQ samples.
-// channel, which must match with the sample type selected earlier. dev.start_rx::<IQ<f32>>(tx).unwrap();
+// This implies that the mpsc channel will have type Vec<IQ<f32>>. dev.start_rx::<IQ<f32>>(tx).unwrap();

 // Blocking receive samples, stop after 10M.
 When the `rx` object goes out of